NVlabs/FPSci/docs/userConfigReadme.md

         ];
         reticleShrinkTime = 1.0;            // Scale the reticle back to 50% over 1s after fire
         turnScale = Vector2(1.0, 1.0);      // This is the default condition (no turn scale) set to -1 for invert X/Y
+        scopeTurnScale = Vector2(0.0, 0.0); // This is the default condition (scoped turn scale based on ratio of scoped vs unscoped field of view)
     },
 ...
 ```